 - Everyone in the hall will stand for the staff and officers processions.
 The two processions will make their way on to the stage.

-- The Presiding Officer (either the Chancellor, President and Vice-Chancellor or Vice-Presidents) will declare the congregation open, ask graduands and guests to be seated and give a few words of welcome.
+- The Presiding Officer will declare the congregation open, ask graduands and guests to be seated and give a few words of welcome.